What Is Fascia & Why It Matters

 Why It Feels So Good

-Research suggests that memories and emotional experiences are stored within fascial tissues, which is why people may feel emotional release during myofascial work.
+Research suggests that memories and emotional experiences are stored within our fascia, which is why some people may feel emotional release during myofascial work.
 Practices like yoga and MFR help refresh the tissues, calm the nervous system and restore balance in body and mind.

 The Result: When you combine the mindful movement with the targeted release of MFR, you’re basically giving your body a software update.